garmin/pyrex/README.md

   there that are lighter weight (e.g. Alpine Linux), but Ubuntu was chosen because it is one of the [Sanity Tested Distros][] that Yocto supports.
 Pyrex aims to support a vanilla Yocto setup with minimal manual configuration.
-* *Why are the Docker images built on the fly?/Why aren't the Pyrex Docker images published on Dockerhub?* The main reason that the Pyrex docker image is built on the fly is to accommodate making the user that runs commands inside the Docker container be equivalent to the user running the commands on the outside.
-Each container is built with the owning user encoded into it and thus can't be shared with any other users.
-This may not be ideal, but was the best solution we have so far come up, even after evaluating some alternatives like [fixuid](https://github.com/boxboat/fixuid).
-If you have better alternatives, please feel free to propose them!
 * *What's with [cleanup.py](./docker/cleanup.py)?* When a Docker container's main process exits, any remaining process appears to be sent a `SIGKILL`.
   This can cause a significant problem with many of the child processes that